 I love going out there and passing out the drug disposal bags, and mingling with the community.
 When you are passionate about recovery, you want the whole world to be clean.
 That’s what keeps me going.
 I wish I had somebody like me when I was a kid.

-Samuel “Kevin” Johnson is a Washington DC native, and has been in recovery for nine years.
+Samuel “Kevin” Johnson is a Washington DC native, and has been in recovery for over a decade.
 A lifelong entrepreneur, he is a food wholesaler.
-Samuel is active in the Recovery community as a sponsor and advocate.
+Samuel is active in the recovery community as a sponsor and advocate.